Scaled-back CES gadget show returns to Las Vegas Strip

 General Motors CEO Mary Barra spoke virtually from Detroit for a keynote talk Wednesday.
 A last-minute cancellation took celebrity Paris Hilton off the schedule for an in-person panel discussion Wednesday about the digital assets known as non-fungible tokens, or NFTs.

 “Some people were surprised” that Hilton wasn't there, said Amy Stroud, an NFT enthusiast who was in the standing-room-only crowd.
-CTA didn't respond to a question about her absence.
+No explanation was given for the absence, Stroud said.

-The number of people hospitalized with confirmed or suspected COVID-19 cases rose 52.1% over the preceding two weeks to 1,065 on Monday, when the state last updated its hospital data.
+The number of people hospitalized with confirmed or suspected COVID-19 cases rose 76% over the preceding two weeks to 1,184 on Tuesday.
 About one in six hospital beds in the state are taken up by COVID-19 patients.

 Kyra Morgan, Nevada’s state biostatistician, noted last week in an update about the pandemic in Nevada that while most indoor mask requirements remain in place, businesses are subject to fewer restrictions than at this time last year.

 CES organizers encouraged but did not require attendees to get tested for COVID-19 before arriving.
 But attendees got an extra when picking up their conference badges — a complimentary test kit made by Abbott Laboratories, whose CEO Robert Ford is scheduled to give a keynote talk Thursday.
-The conference is also providing on-site testing for people with symptoms.
+The conference is also providing on-site testing for people with symptoms and reporting those results to the Nevada Department of Health and Human Services.